-4Metropolitan area subtotals do not add to metropolitan area totals because central-city residence is not identified for about 17 percent of households in metropolitan statistical areas.
+5Households within incorporated areas of the largest cities in each metropolitan area.
+Residence inside or outside of principal cities is not identified for about 17 percent of households in metropolitan statistical areas.

-Source: Calculated by ERS using data from the December 2003 Current Population Survey Food Security Supplement.
+Source: Calculated by ERS using data from the December 2004 Current Population Survey Food Security Supplement.